GetAfterItApps/typesense_ex/README.md

-# Typesense
+# TypesenseEx

 (**EXPERIMENTAL / WORK IN PROGRESS**)

-## Elixir bindings for the [Typesense REST Api](https://typesense.org/docs/0.24.1/api/).
+## Elixir bindings for the [TypesenseEx REST Api](https://typesense.org/docs/0.24.1/api/).

 Th package is incomplete and will continue to change for the near future.

 ### Why An Elixir Load Balancer?

 In many cases an external load balancer may not be present.
-As a result, `Typesense` implements an Elixir-based load balancer for Typesense nodes.
+As a result, `TypesenseEx` implements an Elixir-based load balancer for TypesenseEx nodes.
 Nodes that are non-responsive after configurable set of retries and health check seconds interval are marked as healthy and will not be retried for a period of time (also configurable).
 All users of the application share the Client, causing node requests